 First introduced to the U.S. in 1981 as a temporary program, the federal R&D tax program has been a permanent part of the U.S. tax code since the 2015 PATH Act was signed.
 This tax credit incentivizes companies to conduct more R&D by offering a sizable reward for the work that has been done.
 Here is a detailed breakdown of how a federal R&D tax credit can benefit your company:

 - Payroll Tax.
-Companies that are pre-revenue or bringing in less than $5 million in revenue can use a federal R&D credit to offset the social security portion of the payroll tax.
+Companies that are no more than five years old and are pre-revenue or bringing in less than $5 million in revenue can use a federal R&D credit to offset the social security portion of the payroll tax.

 - Income Tax.
 Companies that bring in more than $5 million in revenue can use the credit to directly reduce the income portion of the business tax.